 Betsey (Betsy or Elizabeth) didn’t have such a good start in life.
 Her father Jos (Joseph) doesn’t seem to have stayed around long and certainly she used her mother’s surname of Gibson when she married.

-However, she seems to have had a busy and prosperous life, rearing seven children including six sons who were all coal miners.
+However, she seems to have had a busy and prosperous life, bearing ten children of whom nine survived.
+She had seven sons who were all coal miners.
 Imagine the baths and the washing of clothes that would entail!

 The family moved around quite a lot: in 1841 they were still in Dearham, but by 1851 they had moved from Cumberland to County Durham.
 In 1861 they are still in Durham but at some distance from their previous address.